tytydraco/yessleep/out/My_cat_always_leaves_me_the_best_gifts.md

 There, on my doorstep, lay a body, its chest still fluttering with life but mostly torn to shreds.
 Great, bloody gashes had left the green apron in tatters, the skin’s intricate tattoos sundered to islands of nonsense.
 The girl’s red hair was now redder.

-Though her skull was crushed, her pretty face nearly ripped off the skull, I knew immediately it was the girl from the juice shop.
+Though her skull was crushed, her pretty face nearly ripped off the bone, I knew immediately it was the girl from the juice shop.

 My body tensed as I watched her chest cease its fluttering and the flow of blood slowed to a trickle.
 Soon, she was still as the rest of the street.